 In 2018 I started doing headshots.
 This schedule of work fit my new found family life much better than shooting weddings.
-So in 2021 I got my studio space and have focused on my time on headshots and portraiture ever since.
+So in February 2021 I got my studio space and have focused on headshots and portraiture ever since.
 December 10th, 2021 I earned the distinction of one of Peter Hurley’s headshot crew associate photographers.

 I absolutely love my job and am so thankful that I get to do this for a living.